 Following Tropical Storm Irene (August 2011) and the Snowstorm that soon followed (October 2011), the decision was made to establish a MRC unit in Naugatuck Valley to support emergency response efforts and enhance community resiliency during a disaster.
 The Naugatuck Valley Health District partnered with Echo Hose Ambulance to create the Naugatuck Valley Medical Reserve Corps (NVMRC) unit to support response efforts for the towns of Ansonia, Beacon Falls, Derby, Naugatuck, Seymour and Shelton.

-Jessica became the NVMRC Unit Coordinator when she came into her position as the Public Health Emergency Preparedness Coordinator for the Naugatuck Valley Health District (October 2014).
+Jessica is the Director of Health of the Naugatuck Valley Health District, the housing organization of the NVMRC and has lead the NVMRC since 2014.
+Prior to becoming Director, she was the NVHD Public Health Emergency Preparedness Coordinator and NVMRC Coordinator.
 She earned her Bachelor of Science in Safety Studies and a minor in Criminal Justice from Keene State College in 2011.
 In 2016, she earned her Master of Public Health degree in Environmental Health Science along with a Graduate Certificate in Emergency Preparedness from New York Medical College.